killergerbah/asbplayer-docs/docs/guides/android.md

 ## Extension

-The asbplayer extension is availablee on the following Android browsers.
+The asbplayer extension is available on the following Android browsers.
 As with the website, the primary way to interact with asbplayer will be through the **Overlay UI**.

 The side panel is missing, so instead **subtitles are loaded by selecting the asbplayer button from the browser's extension menu.**